 The New Capital

 Hungary has taken turbulent shifts since the fall of communism (1989).
 Hungary is placed among the fastest countries to overthrow communist policies.
 It witnessed its first free elections in 1990 resembling western style democracy system.
-The 1990 elections, though, saw coming back of many communists’ members.
-But country continued to shift towards west by gaining membership of NATO (1999) and EU (1st May 2004).
-Financial situation of the country though beleaguered in 2000s due to some controversial policies.
-It was much caused by 2008 recession too.
+The 1990 elections though saw a coming back of many communists’ members, but the country continued to shift towards the west by gaining membership of NATO (1999) and EU (1st May 2004).
+The financial situation of the country beleaguered in 2000’s due to some controversial policies which was further hampered by the 2008 recession.
 Nevertheless, there are still much brighter prospects if policies are set in the right direction, and with a healthy flow of tourism to the country, things are looking much brighter in the post communist era.

 Top 10 sights